intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAzure/README.md

 ## Gather your materials
 * ![UP² board](http://www.up-board.org/upsquared/)
-* Grove Pi+ board
+* GrovePi+ board
 * Grove Rotary Angle sensor

 ### Software dependencies
 * libcrypto
 * libssl

-These will already be installed if you are using the OS that was shipped with the UP Squared Grove IoT Development Kit.
+These will already be installed if you are using the OS that was shipped with the UPSquared Grove IoT Development Kit.
 Otherwise you need to install them via apt-get.

 ## Plug in your sensor
 Connect the Grove Rotary Angle Sensor to pin **A0** on the Grove Pi+